Blog post

 6-Step Guide to Creating a Digital Account Opening (DAO) System

-Learn how to improve customer acquisition, originating, and onboarding with a digital account opening system
+Learn how to improve customer acquisition, origination, and onboarding with a digital account opening system

-For most banks, digital account opening remains a sore spot that won’t go away.
-Even though digital onboarding remains a strategic objective for banks year after year — with 46% of financial institutions planning to enhance their existing digital account opening services in 2020 — few are seeing tangible results.
+Digital account opening remains a sore spot for many banks.
+Even though digital onboarding continues to be their strategic objective — with 55% of financial institutions naming digital account opening services as their top feature priority — few experience tangible results.

-The Battle to On-Board III survey by Signicat revealed that 56% of UK retail banking consumers abandoned an online account application in 2019 — up from 35% in 2018.
-That’s problematic, as lost digital sign-ups translate to lost opportunities.
+The Battle to Onboard 2022 survey by Signicat reveals that 68% of financial services consumers abandoned an online account application in 2022 — up from 63% in 2020 and 35% in 2018.
+That’s a problematic trend, as lost digital sign-ups translate to lost opportunities.

-So why are most banks still behind in terms of digital account creation despite all the investment in digital transformation?
+So why are most banks still behind in terms of an online account opening system despite investing in digital transformation?

 Most legacy banks invested heavily in the technology that underpins new onboarding processes, but unlike the upstarts, have failed to rethink the processes themselves.
 That is why they are falling behind, and that is why customers are still failing to complete applications.